VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch00/ch00_lab_solutions.md

 ### Analysis

-**1. We achieve 96.2% of oracle performance—well above the 90% target.**
+**1. We achieve 96.2% of oracle performance---well above the 90% target.**

 The Q-learning agent learns effective context-adaptive policies purely from interaction data.